Kali Chaudas 2022: Significance, Story, Date and Time

 Goddess Kali is the deity of central importance on Narak Chaturdashi day.
-The fierce form of Goddess Shakti is known as destroyer of all the negative aspects and evil elements.
+The fierce form of Goddess Shakti is known as the destroyer of all the negative aspects and evil elements.
 She is also known as the face of destruction and regeneration.
 Seeking her blessings on Kali Chaudas will ensure protection from all negative energies and victory over enemies.

-This day which falls on the 14th Day – Chaturdashi of the dark fortnight, is one of the most favourable days for all those connected to the occult fields and having interest in the esoteric subjects.
+This day which falls on the 14th Day – Chaturdashi of the dark fortnight, is one of the most favourable days for all those connected to the occult fields and having an interest in the esoteric subjects.
 Moreover, Kali Chaudas or Narak Nivaran Chaturdashi is considered to be the ideal one for Tantriks and Aghoris to perform their rituals and penances.
 Moreover, this occasion is considered to be most highly conducive for conducting remedies to ward off evil spirits.

 Astrological Significance of Narak Chaturdashi:

 In Astrology – planet Rahu is considered to be the significator of the dark areas of life and the worship of the great Goddess Kali is believed to alleviate a lot of negative effects that may be a result of an ill-placed Rahu.
 Those facing severe troubles due to Rahu should especially conduct remedies to appease the Goddess on Narak Nivaran Chaturdashi.
 This is the importance of Kali Chaudas.
-Are you facing problems in some areas of life and are you confused about what to do to solve the mess?
-Then, do not continue to remain in confusion.
-Get our personalised Remedial Solutions For Personal Issues now!

 The Slaying Of Narakasura:

 Narakasura was one of the most terrible and ferocious Rakshasas and had achieved great power even on the earth as well in the heavens.
-Even the powerful Deva king – Indra could not save the Devaloka or Swargaloka from the barbaric demon's attack, and thus he had to flee.
-In this situations, all the Devas (Gods) sought the help of the all-pervading Lord Vishnu The great Lord had assured the Devas that, in his incarnation as Krishna, Narakusara's end would be brought about.
+Even the powerful Deva king – Indra could not save the Devaloka or Swargaloka from the barbaric demon’s attack, and thus he had to flee.
+In these situations, all the Devas (Gods) sought the help of the all-pervading Lord Vishnu.
+The great Lord had assured the Devas that, in his incarnation as Krishna, Narakusara’s end would be brought about.
 And indeed, a fierce battle between Lord Krishna and the demon ensued and the latter was easily decimated.
 This killing of the demon is believed to have happened on the Narak Chaturdashi or Roop Chaudas day.

-Some Other Legends Associated With This Day:
+Some Other Legends Associated With Narak Chaturdashi

 The Legend Of Hanuman